 Gladioli (Gladiolus spp.) are members of the Iris family (Iridaceae), often known as the sword lily, thanks to their blade-like foliage.
 Gladioli produce spires of scented flowers in many colors such as pink, purple, red, white, or yellow.
 These flowers bloom from the middle of summer until the first fall frosts.

 Gladioli are not native to Mexico, hailing from parts of Africa, Asia, and Europe.
 Despite this, gladioli are important flowers during the Day of the Dead celebrations.
 Gladioli symbolize remembrance as well as faithfulness and honor.

 One of the largest groups of the Arum family, anthuriums are frequently grown as tropical houseplants across the world.
 Also known as the flamingo flower or laceleaf, these flowering epiphytes are native to Mexico.

 Anthuriums are known for their bright spathes, which are specialized leaves designed to attract insects.
 They also have a spike of small flowers known as a spadix.
-Anthuriums represent abundance, happiness, and hospitality and can also provide some interesting benefits as houseplants.
+Anthuriums symbolize abundance, happiness, and hospitality and can also provide some attractive benefits as houseplants.

 When given the right conditions as houseplants, anthuriums can bloom throughout the year.
 This tends to occur in three-month cycles.